 TeleMental Health and Teletherapy Outside of Colorado (Video Therapy)

-Although I am located in Colorado, I am able to see clients via Teletherapy (also called TeleHealth and Telepsychology) sessions using HIPPA Compliant Video calls in the following states:
+Although I am located in Colorado, I am able to see clients via Teletherapy (also called TeleHealth and Telepsychology) sessions using HIPPA Compliant Video calls in the following states and locations:

 - New Hampshire